Stochastic Treatment Choice with Empirical Welfare Updating: Numerical simulations

 which is not only a member of the LES class but emphasises that the optimal assignment rule can be summarised by a vector on the sphere (provided that the potential outcomes have distinct process).
 This result provides motivation for our reliance on spherical distributions and, in particular, the von Mises-Fisher distribution.
 We observe that, abstracting from the issue of sampling variation, empirical welfare risk is minimised when the mean direction of the von Mises-Fisher distribution coincides with the policy defined in \cref{EQ:OTR}.
 This insight allows us to focus exclusively on the influence of the concentration parameter on empirical welfare risk and the objective function.

 Throughout, we are careful to sample using inversion-based pseudo-random sampling methods where possible.
 Compared to rejection sampling-based pseudo-random sampling methods, inversion-based methods are able to guarantee comparability across experiments despite differences in parameter values.
 We also note that where we use data from the JTPA Study sample, this data is not adjusted for the cost of treatment (i.e., we use the raw data).
+We continue to label those values of the parameters that minimise the objective function by $\kappa^{*}$ and $\mu^{*}$, which we emphasise can vary across the various experiments that we conduct.